joelmeyerson/hole-cmm/README.md

 This example uses the KcsA structure (PDB: 1BL8) but with the potassium ions removed.

 1. Download HOLE.
 2. Create a HOLE card with the input settings.
-These are the contents of `hole-kcsa.inp`.
+These are the contents of `hole-kcsa.inp`. <br />
 ```
 !
 Card for KcsA (1BL8) with potassium ions removed
 coord 1bl8-no-K.pdb          	!
 Co-ordinates in pdb format